-Tim Cook: CEO of Apple
+Tim Cook - CEO of Apple

 Tim Cook has been at the helm of the technology giant, Apple Inc., since 2011.
-Prior to becoming CEO, he held the position of Chief Operations Officer at the company, and is credited with giving Apple's inventory and outgoing expenses a much-needed overhaul.
+Prior to becoming CEO, he held the position of Chief Operations Officer at the company and is credited with giving Apple's inventory and outgoing expenses a much-needed overhaul.

-Alan Joyce: CEO of Qantas Airlines
+Alan Joyce - CEO of Qantas Airlines

 Irish-born Alan Joyce rose to the position of CEO of the Australian airline, Qantas, in 2008.
 Prior to working for Qantas, Joyce had worked in numerous positions for Irish airline, Aer Lingus.

-Martine Rothblatt: CEO of United Therapeutics
+Martine Rothblatt - CEO of United Therapeutics

-Peter Arvai: CEO and Co-Founder of Prezi
+Peter Arvai - CEO and Co-Founder of Prezi

 Arvai came out in a Forbes article in 2015.
-He felt it was important for LGBT+ youths to have role models within the fields of entrepreneurship and STEM, and this is what pushed him to come out publicly.
+He felt it was important for LGBTQ+ youths to have role models within the fields of entrepreneurship and STEM, and this is what pushed him to come out publicly.

-Hayley Sudbury: Founder and CEO of WERKIN
+Hayley Sudbury - Founder and CEO of WERKIN

 Entrepreneur Hayley Sudbury is the founder and CEO of WERKIN, an analytics platform that utilizes behavioral science to improve diversity in company hiring practices.
 Before founding her own company, Sudbury was an executive at Barclays.